katharostech/docker_lizardfs/README.md

 #### CGI Server

-The `cgiserver` service does not require configuration.
-It starts a webserver inside the container running on port `80`.
-When accessing the web UI you will have to put the master host ( and port as well, if it is not `9421` ) in the url when you access the CGI server: `http://192.168.99.100:8080/mfs.cgi?masterhost=mfsmaster&masterport=19421`.
+The CGI Server, by default, starts a webserver inside the container running on port `80`.
+You can set the `MASTER_HOST` and `MASTER_PORT` environment variables and the container will proxy the internal port 9421 to that master host and port.
+The web UI will then, by default, connect to that internal proxy when connecting to the master.
+Alternatively, when accessing the web UI you can put the master host ( and port as well, if it is not `9421` ) in the url: `http://192.168.99.100:8080/mfs.cgi?masterhost=mfsmaster&masterport=19421`.

 If you would, for any reason, like to change the port that the CGI server is running on *inside* the container, you can specify the port after `cgiserver` in the Docker command.
 For example: